The research field of Swiss Paraplegic Research (SPF) follows a transdisciplinary and inclusive approach.

 Research focus

-Communication is central to healthcare.
-Through communication health information is shared between health professionals and patients and between health professionals themselves.
+Communication is of central importance in healthcare.
+Communication is used to convey health information between healthcare professionals and patients, as well as between professionals themselves.

-How do health systems improve?
-How do they keep pace with research innovation?
-How can they ensure that health care is meeting the highest possible standards?
+How can health systems be improved?
+How do they keep pace with innovations in research?
+And how can they ensure that healthcare meets the highest possible standards?

-The research group Functioning and Methods focuses on the development and implementation of methods for the standardized documentation of information on the functioning of persons with spinal cord injury and other health conditions.
+This research area focuses on developing and implementing standardized methods for documenting information about the functioning of people with spinal cord injuries and other conditions.

 Glossary